 Religious Education Curriculum

-At St. Elizabeth's, we follow The Way, The Truth, The Life scheme of work in every year group.
+At St. Elizabeth's, we follow The Religious Education Directory 2025 which is supported by The Vine and The Branches scheme of work.
 As a Catholic school, we are all called to be disciples of Christ and stewards of creation.
 The aim of our carefully tailored curriculum is for the children to grow in their own spirituality and faith, through their love for God and one another, their learning about and from God and their praise of God and his creation.
 This should always be done with joy filled hearts.

 Through their experiences in school, we aim to nurture an understanding that the children are part of a global community united through the values of the Gospel.
 With the Gospels and ‘Laudato Si’ as our inspiration, the children develop an understanding of their role in caring for our common home and caring for one another.
 We aim to provide an environment where the children will learn about the mission of Christ through careful study and emersion in scripture, which is rooted in experience.
 Through our curriculum, the children learn how Christ showed tolerance, compassion, justice, love and forgiveness to those most in need and are encouraged to think and ultimately act this out in their own lives.